 But changing the rules is very difficult because in order to make a change, the P5 must agree and these nations don’t want to end their dominant power in the UN.

-Migrate To A New United Nations 2.0 For Justice For Peace
+Migrate To A New Justice For Peace United Nations 2.0

 So what can we do?
 Nations all over the world could leave the existing United Nations and migrate to a Justice For Peace United Nations 2.0, with far better funding.

 Why not give all the power to those nations, organizations, and experts who are working to improve the world?
 We could structure this UN 2.0 to better fund justice and world peace.

-This UN 2.0 could require rich nations to spend 1.5% of GDP on humanitarian foreign aid in order to vote.
+This UN 2.0 could require rich nations to spend 1.5% of gross national income on humanitarian foreign aid in order to vote.
 Sweden spent 1.4% of their gross national income on developmental aid in 2015 but dropped to .94% in 2016.